Direct-to-Chip, Row-to-End: The Future of Immersive Cooling Is Here

 • Row-to-End Integration: Continuous fluid circulation through racks, reducing heat build-up and ensuring balanced temperature distribution.

-• Direct Immersion Turnkey Systems: End-to-end immersion solutions that eliminate CDU blocks, external pumps, and plumbing complexity.
+• Direct Immersion Turnkey Systems: End-to-end immersion solutions that eliminate traditional CDU blocks, reduce external pumping requirements, and simplify system plumbing.

 Why This Matters

-AI data centers are projected to consume over 500 TWh of electricity annually by 2030, and cooling inefficiency remains one of the largest barriers to sustainable growth.
+AI data centers are projected to consume over 500 TWh of electricity annually by 2030, and cooling efficiency.
 HaloDrive™’s integrated motor-pump-VFD architecture cuts those inefficiencies dramatically, turning cooling into an active contributor to compute performance and energy savings.

 The Future Is Liquid, Intelligent, and Orbis-Powered